Ho, Ghana

-Ho is the capital of the Ho Municipal Assembly and the Volta Region of Ghana.
+Ho is the capital of the Ho Municipal Assembly and in the Volta Region of Ghana.
 The city lies between Mount Adaklu and Mount Galenukui or Togo Atakora Range, and is home to the Volta Regional Museum, a cathedral, and a prison.
-The population of Ho Municipality according to the 2010 Population and Housing Census is 177,281 representing 8.4 percent of the region's total population.
-Females constitute 52.7 percent and males represent 47.3 percent.
-The population in Ho grew up to 180,420 National Population Census.
-About 62 percent of the population resides in urban localities.
-The Municipality shares boundaries with Adaklu and Agotime-Ziope Districts to the South, Ho West District to the North and West and the Republic of Togo to the East (see Figure 1.1).
+The population of Ho Municipality, according to the 2021 Population and Housing Census, is 180,420, representing 10.9 percent of the region's total population.
+Females constitute 53 percent and males represent 47 percent.
+About 69.8 percent of the population resides in urban localities.
+The municipality shares boundaries with Adaklu and Agotime-Ziope Districts to the South, Ho West District to the North and West and the Republic of Togo to the East (see Figure 1.1).
 Its total land area is 2,361 square kilometers (912 sq mi) thus representing 11.5 percent of the region's total land area.

 History

 Ho was a part of the German colony of Togoland until World War I, when it was occupied by the British.
 Ho later became the capital of the League of Nations mandate of British Togoland until that entity's incorporation into the British Gold Coast colony, which subsequently became Ghana.
 The town was initially inhabited by the people of Hegbe (now Heve), followed by the people of Banakoe (now corrupted to Bankoe).
 These two groups lived alongside each other with individual chiefdoms.
 The first known chief of the Bankoe people was Afede Asor I, known in his private life as Akorli.
 The chief of Heve was Anikpi I, who was known in his private life as Amexo Doh (Adzah Doh).
 The Ahoe and Dome joined the settlement at a later stage but came to play leading roles in its development.
-The people of Dome(of Akan origin) became the ruling class until the emergence of modern-day chieftaincy which they ceded to the Bankoe people.
-The people of Hliha are a sub-group of Bankoe.
+The people of Dome (of Akan origin) became the ruling class until the emergence of modern-day chieftaincy, which they ceded to the Bankoe people.
+The people of Hliha are a subgroup of Bankoe.

+There is more to Ho that just the geographical area, census figure, or city with one name.
+The city is a central hub of political, economic, and cultural affairs of the Volta Region, serving the role of the region's main city for these purposes.
+The area started as a village or small community in the Ewe ethnic group and through time transformed into a main administrative center before eventually evolving into its present-day configuration.

+Education and healthcare

+Education and Healthcare are the two pillars of development in this town.
+The municipality is a leading educational center in the whole of eastern Ghana.
+Besides its many teacher training colleges andsenior high schools, it proudly houses several tertiary institutions among which are the University of Health and Allied Sciences (UHAS), Ho Technical University to mention but a few.
+Healthcare for the citizens of this town and neighboring districts is Mostly taken care of through the Ho Teaching Hospital alongside the municipal hospital and various private clinics.